 But the Copyright Office does not currently have the ability to rapidly adapt.
 Many of the challenges it faces can be traced back to the fact that the Copyright Office is under the “direction and supervision” of the Library of Congress.
 As a department of the Library, the Office is obligated to use the Library’s Information Technology (IT) systems.
 The Copyright Office does not have its own IT infrastructure; it uses the network, servers, telecommunications, security and all other IT operations controlled and managed by the Library of Congress.
 It also lacks authority over its own budget and staffing because of its current structure.

 The Copyright Office needs autonomy to carry out its mission going forward

 The following changes are necessary to position the Copyright Office in order to meet the challenges of a 21st century copyright system:

-The Copyright Office should remain a part of the Library of Congress, with the historical deference the Library has given the Copyright Office on policy matters continuing.
+- If the Copyright Office remains a part of the Library of Congress, the historical deference the Library has given the Copyright Office on policy matters should continue.

 - There should be no interference with the direct line of communication that Congress has historically enjoyed with the Copyright Office for expert, impartial advice on copyright law and policy.